JimmyD4/Multi_Agent_Report_Generation_System/README.md

 *   **Intelligent Report Critiquing:** An AI Critique Specialist reviews the initial report, providing detailed feedback, suggestions for improvement, and an overall quality assessment.
 *   **Adaptive Report Editing:** An AI Report Editor revises and polishes the report based on the critique, ensuring clarity, consistency, and adherence to best practices in technical writing.
 *   **Sequential Agent Workflow:** Agents operate in a carefully orchestrated sequence, passing outputs from one stage to the next for iterative refinement.
-*   **Gemini LLM Integration:** Utilizes Google's Gemini models for powerful language generation and understanding.
+*   **OpenAI LLM Integration:** Utilizes OpenAI models for powerful language generation and understanding.
 *   **Streamlit Web Interface:** Provides an intuitive web application for easy interaction and viewing of results.

 ## Architecture - How It Works